 “Ticks?
 Who cares?
 I just pick them off my dog when I find them, no big deal.”
 Unfortunately for pet owners who follow this line of thought, it is a big deal.
-Not only do ticks carry Lyme disease, but they also carry some other lesser known diseases that can harm you and your pet.
-In addition to Lyme disease, Ticks can carry Ehrlichiosis, Anaplasmosis, Rocky Mountain spotted fever and others.
-Even more concerning, there is no way for you to tell if a tick is carrying disease or not, and it only takes one tick bite to infect your dog.
+Not only do ticks carry Lyme Disease, but they also carry some other lesser known diseases that can harm you and your pet.
+In addition to Lyme disease, Ticks can carry Ehrlichiosis, Anaplasmosis, Rocky Mountain spotted fever, and others.
+There is no way for you to tell if a tick is carrying disease or not, and it only takes one tick bite to infect your dog.
 Also, some ticks are known to carry more than one of these diseases, which can lead to various infections or co-infection.
 What is common among all vector-borne disease, however, is that their symptoms are often vague and difficult to recognize.
 Often many pet owners don’t know their dog is suffering from a debilitating tick disease until it’s too late.

-- Lyme disease – limping, joint pain, lethargy, decreased appetite
+- Lyme Disease – limping, joint pain, lethargy, decreased appetite

 - Ehrlichiosis – decreased appetite, runny nose or eyes, respiratory distress, bloody noses

 - Anaplasma – lethargy, decreased appetite, vomiting, diarrhea, seizures (in severe cases)

 - Rocky Mountain Spotted Fever – decreased appetite, joint and muscle pain, vomiting, lethargy